Wolf Warrior 2: Box office

 In just ten days, the film grossed CN¥2.73 billion (US$406 million) to become the biggest release of 2017 there, surpassing The Fate of the Furious (CN¥2.6 billion) and the second highest-grossing film ever, behind only The Mermaid (CN¥3.39 billion).
 The film's demand was so strong that it made more in its second weekend than the first.
 Earning a total of CN¥1.092 billion (US$162.2 million), an increase of 30% from the previous weekend, it also set a new record for the biggest ever second weekend in a single territory, surpassing the previous record holder Star Wars: The Force Awakens (US$149 million).
 The 30% weekend-to-weekend hike is among the top ten smallest second weekend drop, and the smallest for a non-Hollywood production.
 The same weekend it passed the CN¥3 billion threshold with a total of CN¥3.159 billion (US$470.4 million) becoming the second Chinese film to reach the mark after The Mermaid.
 On 7 August 2017, it became the biggest ever Chinese film released just after twelve days of release.
 Similarly, The Mermaid overtook Monster Hunt in February 2016 after twelve days.
 The film began to shed a considerable number of theatres by its third weekend mainly to make room for new releases such as Guilty of Mind, The Adventurers and Legend of the Naga Pearls, resulting in the film falling by 49% earning another CN¥523 million (US$78.5 million), though still maintaining the top spot.
 Twenty five days after the film's release, it surpassed Avatar to become the second highest-grossing film in a single-territory and is behind only Star Wars: The Force Awakens.
 It topped the box office charts in China for four consecutive weekends, or a record breaking thirty consecutive days.
 It was eventually overtaken by French film Valerian and the City of a Thousand Planets on its thirty-first day.
 At that time, Valerian played 78,000 times while Wolf Warrior 2 was still screened 32,500 times.
 The film sold 159 million tickets at the Chinese box office.

+Wolf Warrior 2 was the first Chinese film to enter Box Office Mojo's global all-time top 100, with a total of US$874 million at the box office.